Pillar Content for Blogs: What is it and How to Create It?

 Step 3: Write your Cluster Pages

 Once you have a list of the cluster page subtopics you’re going to include in your pillar page, it’s worth writing those blogs first.
 This ensures that you’ll have plenty of existing content to link to when you publish your pillar page.
-It also means that you can create a pillar page much faster, because you’ll already have more in-depth content you can summarise on your larger page.
+It also means that you can create a pillar page much faster because you’ll already have more in-depth content you can summarise on your larger page.

-You can use your blog posts as research for your pillar page, adding useful information from those articles into the main post, without “cannibalising” too much of the content.
+You can use your blog posts as research for your pillar page, adding useful information from those articles into the main post, without “cannibalizing” too much of the content.
 Remember, you still want to offer something unique and useful on each cluster page.

 Step 4: Write your Pillar Page